 Eligibility for weatherization and fuel assistance is based on your income and assets.
 To be eligible, you must make no more than 150 percent of the federal poverty level.
 Both homeowners and renters may apply for these programs.

-Click the link below to visit the LIEAP section of the State of Montana’s website.
+Visit the LIEAP section of the State of Montana’s website for more information.
 The site includes links to download and print an application and gives income guidelines and documentation information needed by applicant.

 Energy Share of Montana is a private nonprofit organization.
-Our primary purpose is to help Montanans faced with energy emergencies meet their needs and move towards self-reliance.
+Their primary purpose is to help Montanans faced with energy emergencies meet their needs and move towards self-reliance.

-For more information on the above programs you may also contact:
+For more information on the above programs you may also contact the Human Resource Council.

 1801 S. Higgins